-Gone are the days of flying by the seat of your pants and making managerial decisions on “gut” instinct alone without a process or data.
-I’m not saying there is no place for good instincts in decision making or strategy decisions, but valid and credible data are critical when formulating a strategy.
+Gone are the days of flying by the seat of your pants and making leadership decisions on “gut” instinct alone without a process or data.
+I’m not saying there isn’t a place for good instincts when making strategic decisions, but valid and credible data are critical when formulating a strategy.

 Data that is valid and credible make a much stronger case for a manager’s intuition and yield additional insight that can provide an even greater competitive edge.